 The voting system – the hardware and software used for election preparation, vote capture, results tabulation and reporting and post-election audits – is a subset of the election system.
 The election system encompasses a broader spectrum of election activities, including voter registration, election night reporting and more.

 The full “election system” is a broad lineup of systems managed by a diverse group of election professionals from a variety of vendors, agencies, departments and functions.
 These elements work together to facilitate elections from the point of registering voters and candidates all the way through to reporting of results on election night.
 It is important to reinforce the proper terminology to avoid inadvertently confusing or misleading the public.

-As shown in the following diagram, voting system functions are offline (not connected to the internet) and are separated from other functions within the election system by what is called an “air gap.”
+As shown in the following diagram, voting system functions are separated from other functions (not connected to the internet) and are separated from other functions within the election system by what is called an “air gap.”
 This separation limits access to the voting system and protects system security.